 You called me recently and I have further questions or a complaint regarding that contact or would like to prevent further calls to my telephone number.

-If we have contacted you recently, and you have any specific questions or complaints regarding our telephone contact with you please contact our Telephone Requests Section on email@example.com.
+If we have contacted you recently, and you have any specific questions or complaints regarding our telephone contact with you please contact our Telephone Requests Section on firstname.lastname@example.org.
 This email address can also be used to request that we cease any further future calls to your telephone number.
 Please include your telephone number in your email to assist us in dealing with your enquiry.
 In most cases your request will be actioned within one working day, however in busy periods it may take up to two working days to respond.
-The telephone numbers we leave when we call will usually be one of the following two numbers:020 8861 8682 or 0131 561 4532.
+The telephone numbers we leave when we call will usually be one of the following numbers: 0131 561 4532, 0131 561 4632, 0131 301 2940 or 020 8863 4433.
+We currently have a small telephone centre in Belfast where we conduct interviews for local clients.
+We use the following telephone number, 02895 922166.

 Where did you get my telephone number from?